arciisine/npx-types-plugin/README.md

 ## Release Notes

+### 0.1.7
+* Moved output from terminal to OutputChannel
+* Allow for full reinstall of managed modules
+* General refactor

 ### 0.1.6
 * General refactor
-* Removed save cleanup as it caused problems when diffing, made paths more portable to prevent need for removal.

 ### 0.1.5
 * Support cleaning up files on close, leaving files as found